myllynen/aap-automation/README.md

 for all the supported variables.

 All the credentials used are listed in [vault_aap.yml](vault_aap.yml).
+Note that the created inventory on the bastion host will contain the passwords for the installer so access to it should be restricted.

 These playbooks have been tested most recently using Ansible 2.14 to install Ansible Automation Platform 2.4 on RHEL 8.9.